In 1922, Amadeo Pietro Giannini—the founder of Bank of Italy—wanted to expand his business outside of San Francisco.

 The blockbuster MBNA deal vaulted Bank of America instantaneously from a minor card player into a dominant force in consumer finance.

-By acquiring MBNA’s $140 billion credit portfolio and 40 million customers, Bank of America gained a world-class credit card platform and lucrative new revenue streams.
+Bank of America also gained a world-class credit card platform that provided them with new revenue streams.

 LaSalle's attractive urban footprint across Illinois, Michigan and Indiana seamlessly filled gaps in Bank of America's emerging national matrix.